RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/6-Chatbot/Support Chatbot/How to emquire about a support request/How to enquire about a support request.md

-# How to enquire about a support request?
+# How to enquire about a support request

 Users can enquire about their <a href="https://rapiddocs.z8.web.core.windows.net/docs/Rapid/User%20Manual/glossary/#support-request" target="_blank">support request</a>  (submitted in past), from the chatbot.